ratheile/MSSSM/presentation/README.md

 # Presentation Folder

-Our presentation and additional material we might use for it will be added here.
+Our presentation and additional material we use for it (except the things already included in the presentation and the matlab code) is in here.
-The oral presentation will probably be in the afternoon of Dec 19th.
+The oral presentation is Dec 19th, 16.50-17.10.